|

 Acts 15 is very important to us.

-The implications of this letter drafted almost 2000 years ago is
+The implications of this letter drafted almost two thousand years

-under the Law of Moses, or any other man made law.
+We are not under the Law of Moses, or any other man made law when

-When reading the Old Testament, we can learn about our God, but we
+When reading the Old Testament, we can learn about God, but we must

-must understand that anything remotely associated with the Law of Moses
+understand that anything remotely associated with the Law of Moses does

 in the Evangelical world are confused about this issue.